justforaprogramm/Python/README.md

-# Learning
+# Python
-try to learn git and more
+try to learn python

-In this Reposetory i try to learn git and other languagues.
+In this Reposetory i try to learn python!